Last-Minute Book Week Costumes: 15 Ideas Under $40 for Aussie Kids

 Book Week falls in late August, but Australian parents start panicking in July — and honestly, even ordering the week of the parade is workable if you know what you're doing.

-Here's the thing most parents don't realise: express shipping from Australian warehouses typically delivers to metro areas the next business day.
-If you order before 12 pm AEST on a business day, many costumes can be on your doorstep 24 hours later.
-Regional areas usually take 2–3 business days.
+Here's the thing most parents don't realise: express post from Australian warehouses typically delivers to metro areas the next business day.
+If you order early in the day on a business day, many costumes can be on your doorstep within 24–48 hours.
+Regional areas usually take a little longer.
 Not ideal, but often still enough.

 The other secret?
 The best last-minute book week costumes aren't complicated.
 A robe and a wand.
 A coloured cape.
 A simple dress in a recognisable fairytale palette.
 These read as "book character" immediately, they go on in 30 seconds, and they're comfortable enough for a full school day.
 Simplicity is actually an advantage when time is short.